magomimmo/modern-cljs/doc/tutorial-19.md

 lein deploy clojars
 ```

-Now verify that your `shoreleave` shanpshot releases are available on
+Next verify that your `shoreleave` shanpshot releases are available on
 `clojars` by issueing the following `lein search` command:

 ```bash